FarhanShares/laravel-mediaman/README.md

 `detachMedia()` returns number of media detached (int) on success & null on failure.

 ### Synchronize association / disassociation
-WIP: This feature will be added soon.
+This feature will be added soon.

 -----